 Latvia is a country of many contrasts; from the 13th century capital Riga (UNESCO) - once the trading center of the Hanseatic League - filled with medieval buildings and Art Nouveau architecture; to the medieval castles of Turaida and Sigulda in Gauja National Park; to small historic villages.
 In southern Latvia, we visit Rundale Palace to see one of the most beautiful examples of Baroque architecture in the Baltics - the palace was built in the 18th century as a summer residence for a Duke of Courland and has a beautiful French garden.

-In Estonia, we visit the Islands of Saaremaa and Muhu, with their medieval villages and coastal towns.
-We visit the capital of Tallinn (UNESCO) with its well-preserved medieval Old Town as well as many medieval castles throughout the country.
-We visit Narva castle, situated directly across the river to the Russian fortress at Ivangorod.
+Estonian landscape and culture has been highly influenced by Swedes, Germans and Russians - the country has been occupied by them for centuries.
+We get our first taste of the country by visiting the Estonian Islands of Saaremaa and Muhu, with their medieval villages and coastal towns.
+We visit the capital Tallinn (UNESCO) with its well-preserved medieval Old Town as well as many medieval castles throughout the country.
+We conclude our trip with a visit to Narva, Estonia's 3rd largest city situated directly across the river to the Russian fortress at Ivangorod.

 has guaranteed departures

 Old Town of Vilnius and Uzupis Art District

 Modern Vilnius and Trakai

 To Klaipėda via Rumšiškes, Kaunas & Hill of Crosses

 To Curonian Spit, Hill of Witches, Nida, Juodkrantė

 Gauja National Park, Medieval Cesis